apache/nuttx/configs/mcu123-lpc214x/README.txt

 Where <subdir> is one of the following:

-ostest
-^^^^^^
+ostest:
   This configuration directory, performs a simple OS test using examples/ostest.

-nsh
-^^^
+nsh:
   Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables only the serial NSH interfaces.

+usbserial:
+  This configuration directory exercises the USB serial class driver at examples/usbserial.
+See examples/README.txt for more information.

+usbstorage:
+  This configuration directory exercises the USB mass storage class driver at examples/usbstorage.
+See examples/README.txt for more information.

 Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^